landaverde15/landaverde15.github.io/_posts/2020-09-02-blog0-jekyll.markdown

 1) Create a folder in your Desktop directory called `GoSample`

-2) Open up the `GoSample` older using a text editor of your choice
+2) Open up the `GoSample` folder using a text editor of your choice

 3) In the text editor create a file called `hello.go` in the `GoSample` directory.

-4) Within that file type the following:
+4) Within that file type the following lines of code:
 {% highlight ruby %}
 package main